-The thing is, product marketing doesn't stop once the product has gone to market (if it did, well, product marketers at a one-product company wouldn't have much to do after the product's launch).
-The process of marketing a product lasts well after its launch to ensure the right people are aware of the product, those people know how to use it, and that the needs and feedback of those people are being listened to over the product's lifecycle.
+Product marketing doesn't stop once the product has gone to market (if it did, well, product marketers at a one-product company wouldn't have much to do after the product's launch).
+The process of marketing a product as the final step is to ensure the right people are aware of the product.
+Those people who know how to use it, according to the needs and feedback of customers are being listened to over the product's lifecycle.

-Inspired by HubSpot's former product marketing director, Rick Burnes, let's talk about where to start in product marketing, the steps you need to take to launch a product, and what other aspects of your business can support this product as it grows.
+Let's talk about where to start in product marketing and what other aspects of your business can support this product as it grows.

 Product Marketing Starts With Your Customer

-As Rick Burnes shows us in the slides above, HubSpot's early years faced a challenge that lots of small businesses face: product ambiguity.
-Except for the slight majority of people who perceived HubSpot as "marketing services" -- which is indeed part of our product stack -- our perception consisted of numerous other terms that our audience used to describe us.
+HubSpot's early years faced a challenge that many small businesses face: product ambiguity.
+Except for the slight majority of people who perceived HubSpot as "marketing services" — which is indeedpart of our product stack — our perception consisted of numerous other terms that our audience used to describe us.

-This is a chief reason businesses implement a formal product marketing operation, and it starts with your buyer persona.
+This is a primary reason businesses implement a formal product marketing operation, and it starts with your buyer persona.

 Seven Critical Steps of Product Marketing

 When product marketers know exactly whom their product caters to, the marketing can begin.
 Here are seven things product marketers may do before, during, and after their product enters the market:

 1. Product Research: A helpful and well-made product isn't made in a vacuum, and it also isn't marketed in one.
 In the weeks and months before a product launch, product marketers work with the product's developers to test the product both internally and externally through controlled beta environments.